-Highlights during the year have included:
+Highlights for the year include:

 - Over 3,200 separate educational safety sessions reached over 81,000 schoolchildren against our target of 50,000.
-These included school visits, crucial crew and lifeskills initiatives. - Education sponsorships included bursary support for underprivileged students in South Wales involved with Duke of Edinburgh Awards, a British Heart Foundation initiative to provide CPR kits in Bristol schools, sponsorship of the Welsh Business Awards young entrepreneur, the children's safety initiative Countrytastic at Malvern Show and partnership at three major agricultural shows (Royal Welsh, Bath & West and Malvern) with Techniquest the educational science centre for children.
+These included school visits, crucial crew and lifeskills initiatives. - Education sponsorships included bursary support for underprivileged students in South Wales involved with Duke of Edinburgh Awards, a British Heart Foundation initiative to provide CPR kits in Bristol schools, sponsorship of the Welsh Business Awards young entrepreneur, the children's safety initiative Countrytastic at the Malvern Show and partnership at three major agricultural shows (Royal Welsh, Bath & West and Malvern) with Techniquest the educational science centre for children. - Organised the successful re-awarding of the Action on Hearing Loss ("AOHL") Charter Mark for a further 12 months the seventh consecutive year.
+It recognises service excellence for those who are hard of hearing or deaf.